 There's one trick that makes this hummus so easy and that is not making the actual hummus from scratch.
 Save yourself some time and energy, and grab a couple of tubs of prepared hummus at the store.

 If you do want to start with from-scratch hummus, you absolutely can!
 You want about 3 1/2 cups total.
-This recipe should do the trick, or you can use your own favorite homemade hummus recipe.

 Now that the hummus situation is handled, let's add some COLOR!